 Despite the encouraging fundamentals, the area of consumers spending on goods and services continued to be a challenging environment.
-The relatively low increase of annual minimum wages negatively impacted consumer spending power.
+The relatively low increase of annual minimum wages negatively affected consumer-spending power.
 These conditions were exacerbated by the shift of the peak season of Lebaran closer to the new school year resulting in less overall spending in the retail market.

-In addition to the challenging economic environment, the competition from local supermarkets aggressive price cutting and proliferation of minimarts across Indonesia has put pressure on MPPA sales and margin, impacting the Company’s ability to reach its target performance for 2017.
+In addition to the macroeconomic situation above, the competition from local supermarkets aggressive price cutting and proliferation of minimarts across Indonesia has put pressure on MPPA sales and margin, impacting the Company’s ability to reach its target performance for 2018.

-During the year, the BOC has been reviewing the Company’s strategy, acknowledging changes in the market as well as consumer behavior and advising the Directors and Management to bring the Company aligning its direction toward those changes.
+During the year, the BOC has been closely monitoring and reviewing the Company’s strategy, acknowledging changes in the market as well as consumer behavior and advising the Directors and Management to bring the Company aligning its direction toward those changes.

-To support the pricing strategy, the Company has re-examined its cost structure to support a lower merchandise margin business by looking at a number of operational efficiencies.
-These include headcounts, assortment reviews with a goal to focusing on fast moving and productive SKUs, a review of unsupportable costs including a shift of marketing spend from expensive nationwide media advertising to a more cost-effective social media approach and community-based marketing as well as the development of a low cost store format and online business to adapt the changing consumer lifestyle.
+The Company also continued in re-examining its cost structure to support a lower merchandise margin business by looking at a number of operational efficiencies.
+These include headcount productivity optimization including further change in organization structure, a review of unsupportable costs including a shift of marketing spending from expensive nationwide media advertising to a more cost-effective social media approach and community-based marketing as well as the development of a low-cost store format and online business to adapt the changing consumer lifestyle.

-The BOC was assisted by the Audit Committee, chaired by William Travis Saucer.
+The BOC is assisted by the Audit Committee, chaired by William Travis Saucer.
 The Audit Committee has consistently placed high priority on Good Corporate Governance practices (GCG).
 Within the year, the Audit Committee conducted 4 meetings to review audit reports from Internal Audit, the findings and solutions of which were reported formally to BOC.
 It is in the opinion of the BOC that the Company has delivered all aspects of GCG according to guidelines.
-Code of Conduct continues to be strengthened at all levels of the organization, helping to ensure the compliance with external laws and regulations.
+The Codeof Conduct and Whistleblowing system continue to be strengthened at all levels of the organization, helping to ensure the compliance with external laws and regulations.

 Additionally, in compliance to OJK Regulation No. 34/POJK.04/2014, the Nomination and Remuneration Committee (NRC), chaired by William Travis Saucer, assisted the BOC to evaluate and advise on the remuneration of BOC and BOD members.
 During the year, the NRC conducted 4 meetings whose recommendations have been proposed and communicated to the BOC.

-The BOC structure remained unchanged in 2017 and consisted of myself, John Bellis, as the Chairman, Theo L. Sambuaga as the Vice Chairman, William Travis Saucer, Chua Siang Hwee (Jeffrey), Niel Nielson, John Riady and Johanes Jany.
-As we enter 2018, the BOC will continue to move the Company to higher levels of Good Corporate Governance practices.
+The remaining members of the BOC in 2018 consisted of me, John Bellis, as the Independent President Commissioner, William Travis Saucer, Chua Siang Hwee (Jeffrey), Niel Nielson and John Riady.
+As we enter 2019, the BOC will continue to move the Company to higher levels of GCG practices.

-On behalf of the BOC, I wish to thank each of our dedicated team members for their strong efforts in 2017.
-To our partners, I would like to reiterate that the Company will continue to work with you in collaborative fashion, enabling us to prosper together in the future.
-Finally, to our stakeholders, I believe we have taken the important steps in 2017 to reposition MPPA on a positive growth path.
+On behalf of the BOC, I wish to thank each of our dedicated team members for their strong efforts in 2018.
+To our partners, I would like to reiterate that the Company would continue to work with you collaboratively, enabling us to prosper together in the future.
+Finally, to our stakeholders, I believe we have taken the important steps in 2018 to re-align MPPA on a positive growth path.
 Thank you for your continued support and confidence in MPPA.